awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 + The UNLOAD command doesn't make any calls to an external catalog\.
 To register your new partitions to be part of your existing external table, use a separate ALTER TABLE \.\.\.
 ADD PARTITION \.\.\. command\.
 Or you can run a CREATE EXTERNAL TABLE command to register the unloaded data as a new external table\.
 You can also use an AWS Glue crawler to populate your Data Catalog\.
 For more information, see [Defining Crawlers](https://docs.aws.amazon.com/glue/latest/dg/add-crawler.html) in the *AWS Glue Developer Guide*\.
 + If you use the MANIFEST option, Amazon Redshift generates only one manifest file in the root Amazon S3 folder\.
 + The column data types that you can use as the partition key are SMALLINT, INTEGER, BIGINT, DECIMAL, REAL, BOOLEAN, CHAR, VARCHAR, DATE, and TIMESTAMP\.

+### Using the ASSUMEROLE privilege to grant access to an IAM role for UNLOAD operations<a name="unload-assumerole-privilege-usage"></a>

+To provide access for specific users and groups to an IAM role for UNLOAD operations, a superuser can grant the ASSUMEROLE privilege on an IAM role to users and groups\.
+For information, see [GRANT](r_GRANT.md)\.